Andrejkf/solution_behavioral_cloning_p3t1/report.md

 The solution aproach for this project is explained along this document.

 Initially an image data set was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test some basic network architectures like a [Deep Fully Connected Network](https://arxiv.org/abs/1603.04930) and a [Convolutional Neural Network](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
 Then further data was collected and unified to train and test the network performace.
-The data set was preprocessed.
+The data set was preprocessed (removed redundant da.
 Model architecture was selected and parameters tunning process was done as well by trial and error, testing the model performance on the [simulator](https://github.com/udacity/self-driving-car-sim).

 #### Data collection.
 The set of images used on this project was progresively constructed during the whole design aproach process.
 The paths for all images where gathered in a single csv file (*merged4_modified.csv*) with paths updated to run on a single linux server using python [pandas](https://pandas.pydata.org/) library and custom defined funtions